 Czech/Slovak Legal Institute

-Looking for a unique travel experience that combines traditional sightseeing, lectures that offer the opportunity to earn continuing legal education (CLE) credits, cultural activities, shopping, and free time?
-Come explore the beauty of the Czech Republic as we learn about the law, politics, and culture of this central European nation.
+Looking for a unique travel experience that combines traditional sightseeing, lectures that offer the opportunity to earn continuing legal education (CLE) credits, cultural activities, shopping, and free time to explore on your own?
+Come join us on the 23rd annual study trip to the Czech Republic.

 This trip offers the security, ease and value of group travel with ample opportunities for independent exploration and shopping.
-You are bound to relish the camaraderie of traveling with a group of interesting individuals and make lasting friendships.
 We hope you decide to join us this year for a memorable travel experience.

 For more information, please contact: